-This is a trek to climb Kilimanjaro with no technical requirements, but it does offer a mountain experience which includes camping and being outdoors all the time, and walking uphill every day for a week for an average of 5 or 6 hours per day.
+This is a trek to climb Kilimanjaro with no technical requirements, but it does offer a mountain experience which includes camping and being outdoors all the time.
+You will need to be able to walk five to six hours a day for a week straight.
 Any regular hill walker will find climbing Kilimanjaro within his or her capabilities, but also remember that you will be sleeping and eating on the mountain too.
 The cumulative effect will be tiring and you should mentally prepare for a week of sleeping in a tent and living outdoors.
-Trip preparation will be important, so best not to leave things until the last minute, we recommend a few months of moderate training prior to departure and certainly as much hill walking as possible carrying a pack of about seven kilos.
+Trip preparation will be important, so best not to leave things until the last minute, we recommend a few months of moderate training prior to departure.
+Hill walk as much as possible with a pack of about seven kilos.

 Operate on the principle that if you look after yourself well during the first five days, then the sixth 'summit day’ will be a big challenge but not dangerous.
 We cannot condone the people who push themselves beyond the bounds of safety and wear the badge of hardship as a medal of honour.
 We want people to be clear-headed on the summit, with the strength to come all the way back down again!
 Drink lots of liquid, eat every meal and go slowly all the way – this is the mantra that my staff will say to you over and over again.

 When people climb Kilimanjaro many worries are borne of ignorance, but with knowledge comes calm, and with that calm comes the ability to prepare mentally and to prevent unnecessary stress.
 Therefore the more you read about the mountain, about altitude sickness and about self-preservation on expeditions, the better prepared you will be.
 We have booklets on high altitude trekking which we can send to you.